Skip to main content

 DHS warns it will again stop paying employees in May if shutdown continues

-• Next potential pay disruption: DHS told employees it may again stop paying staff in May if appropriations are not restored, according to GovExec — Pay & Benefits.
+• DHS told employees it expects to run out of payroll funding again in May if appropriations are not enacted, according to GovExec — Pay & Benefits.

-• Hill activity: Republicans took a new step aimed at ending the standoff, GovExec reported, but no immediate resolution was in place at the time of the department’s notice.
+• Republicans took a new step aimed at ending the standoff, but GovExec reported there was no immediate resolution, leaving DHS employees facing another round of uncertainty about pay.

 What it means for you

-• Monitor official DHS guidance on payroll cutoffs, timekeeping, and whether your position is excepted or furloughed.
+• Monitor official DHS component guidance on reporting status, timekeeping, and emergency communications.

 Source: GovExec — Pay & Benefits